 Scammers can deliver phishing messages via SMS text, social media, or phone calls, but most phishing attacks come by email.

-Phishing emails are usually generic and sent in bulk as spam email.
+Phishing emails are usually generic and sent in bulk as spam email(new window).
 The more sent, the greater the chance of “catching” someone.

 Spear phishing emails are usually sent to specific people in an organization, often those with special access rights.
 The aim is to steal sensitive information like login details or to infect the victim’s device with malware to harvest confidential data.